The Trap (British TV series): Part 3. "We Will Force You to Be Free"

 State-owned industries were sold to private businesses, often at a fraction of their real value.
 Ordinary people, often in financial difficulties, would sell shares, which to them were worthless, for cash, without appreciating their true value.
 This culminated with the rise of the "Oligarchs"—super-rich businessmen who attributed their rise to the sell-offs of the 90s.
 It resulted in a polarisation of society into the poor and ultra-rich, and increasing autocracy under Vladimir Putin, with promises to provide dignity and basic living requirements.
 There is a similar review of post-war Iraq, in which an even more extreme "shock therapy" was employed—the removal from government of all Ba'ath party employees and the introduction of economic models following the simplified economic model of human beings outlined in the first two parts—this resulted in the immediate disintegration of Iraqi society and the rise of two strongly autocratic insurgencies: one based on Sunni-Ba'athist ideals and another based on revolutionary Shi'a philosophies.

-Curtis also looks at the neoconservative agenda of the 1980s.
+Curtis looks at the neoconservative agenda of the 1980s.
 Like Sartre, they argued that violence is sometimes necessary to achieve their goals, except they wished to spread what they described as democracy.
 Curtis quotes General Alexander Haig, then-US Secretary of State, as saying that, "Some things were worth fighting for."
 However, Curtis argues, although the version of society espoused by the neoconservatives made some concessions towards freedom, it did not offer true freedom.
 Although the neoconservatives, for example, forced the Augusto Pinochet regime in Chile and the Ferdinand Marcos regime in the Philippines to hold democratic elections, these transformations to democracy essentially replaced one elite with another, and the gap between those who have power and wealth, and those who have neither, remained; the freedom the change provided was therefore relatively narrow in concept.